matloff/qeML/vignettes/overfitting.md

-The argument explaining double descent generally made by researchers in this field is actually similar to the argument I made for the "overfitting with impunity" analysis above.
+The argument explaining double descent generally made by researchers in this field is actually similar to the argument I made for the "overfitting with impunity" analysis above, regarding minimum-norm estimators.

 By the way, the function **penroseLM()** in the regtools package (on top of which qeML is built) does find the minimum-norm b in the case of overfitting a linear model.
-As mentioned, this has been observed empirically, and some theoretical work has proved it.
+As mentioned, this has been observed empirically, and some theoretical work has proved it under certain circumstances.